kakposoe/todos/README.md

 A quick way of noting down your to do's on your current project.

 ### Things to work on
-- Edit todo content
+- Check if indexes are numeric
+- Check functions to see if check if exists ??

 - Check whether or not all sub tasks have been completed when marking subtask as complete, and auto update top level task to completed
-- Have a user confirm if they would like to remove task with sub tasks
+- Have a user confirm if they would like to remove task with sub tasks, if deleting parent level task with subtasks
+- Convert sublevel tasks to top level tasks

+- Add 'No More tasks' if all task have been removed
+- Chain new tasks e.g 'todo ... and ... and ...'
 - Multilevel child tasks